-Following the continuous and rapid spread of the Covid-19 virus in UK and South Africa, the following precautionary measures have been adopted by the Mauritian Authorities:
+Following the continuous and rapid spread of the Covid-19 virus, the following precautionary measures have been adopted by the Mauritian Authorities:

 We wish to reassure that all precautionary measures are being taken to protect the residents of Mauritius and other travellers.

 *This page is intended to offer general information and advice about the safety measures and rules in place in Mauritius.